matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### Steps to create Spring Cloud Gateway.

 Steps to make a microservice application to register and act as a Eureka client.
-1. Set up a new Spring Boot project: Start by creating a new Spring Boot project using using Spring Initializr.
-Include the 'spring-cloud-starter-gateway', 'spring-cloud-starter-config' & 'spring-cloud-starter-netflix-eureka-client' maven dependencies.
+1. Set up a new Spring Boot project: Start by creating a new Spring Boot project using Spring Initializr.
+Include the **spring-cloud-starter-gateway**, **spring-cloud-starter-config** & **spring-cloud-starter-netflix-eureka-client** maven dependencies.
 2. Configure the properties: In the application properties or YAML file.
 Make routing configurations using RouteLocatorBuilder.
     ```yaml
     eureka: